 HSAD COLLEGE SCHOLARSHIP

-Titmouse Foundation is providing a full ride scholarship to one talented graduate from the High School of Art and Design to attend an art college of their choosing in order to pursue a career in animation.
+Every year, the Titmouse Foundation provides a renewable annual scholarship to one talented graduate from the High School of Art and Design to attend an art college of their choosing in order to pursue a career in animation.
+If selected, recipients will also have access to a mentor with experience in the animation industry.

 “My biggest struggle was being able to afford art.
 I grew up in a family of six and when I was little, we lived in North Carolina.
 Art classes were something my parents couldn’t afford.
 Luckily, my mother always did her best and [taught us to] make magic out of our small budget, my sibling and I would always sit on the floor [drawing on] notebook papers with pencils.